uviclibraries/internet-of-things/act-5.md

 -   2 red  wires, 2 black wires, 1 other coloured wire
 -   1 10K ohm resistor (brown - black - orange - gold)

+**Please Note:** The DSC also has smaller PIR motion detectors than the one pictured here.
+These need to be connected without the 10K ohm resistor tying the OUT pin to ground.

     <br>
     **Hardware Setup**